Planar Graphs: Random Walks and Bipartiteness Testing: Algorithm

-In order to prove the existence of $H$, we construct a series of subgraphs $G \supseteq H_1 \supseteq \dots \supseteq H_k$ for some $k=k(\epsilon)$, such that each $H_i$, $1 \le i \le k$, satisfies property (a) and such that $H:=H_k$ also satisfies property (b).
 We begin by constructing graph $H_1$, which consists of a union of $\Omega_{\eps}(n)$ edge-disjoint short odd-length cycles from $G$.
 In order to construct $H_1$ we use the Klein-Plotin-Rao decomposition theorem, which shows that one can remove $\epsilon |V|/2$ edges from $G$ to partition $G$ into connected components such that the every pair of vertices from the same component has distance $O_{\eps}(1)$ in $G$.
 Then we show that there exists a component that contains a short odd-length cycle.
 We remove the cycle from the graph and repeat this process as long as we find a short odd-length cycle.
 The set of removed cycles forms a graph $H_1'$, which after some further processing to satisfy property (a) is turned into $H_1$.
 The detailed construction appears in Section \ref{subsec:constructing-H1}.